 After Taktsang you will see Drukgyel Dzong.
 The Dzong was named ‘Druk’ (Bhutan) ‘Gyel’ (victory) to commemorate the victory of Bhutan over Tibetan invaders in 1644.
 Zhabdrung Ngawang Namgyal built Drukgyel Dzong in 1649.

 Today you will also visit Paro Dzong, also known as Rinchen Pung or Rinpung Dzong, which means “fortress on a heap of jewels”, is one of the most impressive and well-known Dzongs in Bhutan.
 Zhabdrung Ngawang Namgyal, the first spiritual and temporal ruler of Bhutan, built it in 1644.
 Today the Dzong houses the monk body and the district government offices.
 Dzong was built as a watchtower to Paro Dzong.
 It was renovated in 1968 and converted into the National Museum.

 Ta Dzong was built as a watchtower to Paro Dzong.
 It was renovated in 1968 and converted into the National Museum.
 The museum houses a collection of antique textiles, art and artefacts from all over Bhutan.

 Departure from Paro to Bangkok and onward to your next destination

 Departure from Paro to Bangkok or Delhi / Kathmandu / Dhaka / Guwahati / Singapore / Bagdogra or Kolkata and onwards to your next destination.

-- 3 nights in double room occupancy in minimum 3 star hotels in Bhutan.
+- 3 nights in double or single room occupancy in minimum 3 star hotels in Bhutan.
 If you would like to stay in 4 or 5 star hotel, please let us know.